 With reviews, as in journalism, you can’t put words in people’s mouths that weren’t there before.
 If you need to add a word to provide better context, you must put that word in parentheses.
 For example: Let’s say Publishers Weekly used the following words to describe your book: “A truly remarkable feat that takes us on a wondrous journey through time.”
 You can excerpt this as: “A truly remarkable feat … (and) wondrous journey …”

 It’s industry standard that you must use them if words are omitted from a quote.
 (The same is true in journalism).

 You MUST maintain the integrity of the review.
-Don’t try to be clever by pulling out only positive words from a review and then wrapping ellipses around them, unless you’ve still maintained the intent of the reviewer’s words.
-For example, if Jane Doe says: “It’s remarkable that a book this terrible was ever published.”
+Don’t try to be clever by pulling out only positive words from a review and then wrapping ellipses around them unless you’ve still maintained the intent of the reviewer’s words.
+For example, if Jane Doe says: “Remarkably, a book this terrible was ever published.”
 You cannot use ellipses to repurpose her intent.

 An example of unethical use of ellipses: